Five Eye Care Tips Your Eyes

 - Fruits and Vegetables: Carrots, mangos, sweet potatoes and other orange-colored fruits and vegetables have a type of vitamin A that is good for night vision.

-Touching your face, eyes and eye care products without washing your hands first can spread germs and even lead to an eye infection.
+Touching your face, eyes, and eye care products without washing your hands first can spread germs and even lead to an eye infection.
 Contact lens solution will help kill bacteria on your lenses but if you handle them with dirty hands, it can still hitch a ride to your eyes.
 If you are traveling, camping or in an area where you can’t properly wash your hands, carry a spare set of eyeglasses to protect your eyes from germs.

-5. Be Careful When Applying Eye Makeup
+5. Look Gorgeous in Your Makeup, But Be Careful When Applying It.

 While eye makeup is often used to make eyes sparkle, it can also lead to eye problems.
 Common issues that can occur when applying are:

 - Conjunctivitis: Brushes used to apply eye make up can grow bacteria and attract germs which can then lead to an eye infection.

 - Scratched Cornea: Applying mascara and eyeliner can be risky if not done carefully as getting too close to your eye can damage your cornea.

 - Allergies: Some products may contain chemicals and ingredients that can cause irritation, swelling or an infection in your eye.

 To help keep your eyes safe and healthy while applying eye makeup, follow these basic rules: